Preschool Teacher Mary Katherine Higdon, 24, Accused Of Murdering Her High School Sweetheart

 “She was out on the porch with the police officers and she said, she was crying, ‘I didn’t mean to do it.
 I didn’t mean to do it,'” Head said, according to the Statesman.

-Higdon and Freeman had been together for seven years since high school, and their families were close, often spending Christmas and other family occasions together, Freeman’s uncle said, as reported by the Statesman.
+Higdon and Freeman had been together for seven years since high school and their families were close, often spending Christmas and other family occasions together, Freeman’s uncle said, as reported by the Statesman.

 An obituary for Freeman described him as “a friend to everyone, especially if that friend loved fishing and hunting.
 He had a heart of gold, a bounce in his step, and a sweet Southern drawl,” it read, according to the Daily Mail.